Valandur/Web-API/docs/WEBHOOKS.md

 }
 ```
 This command hook is called `test`, and is therefor invoked by calling `/webapi notify test`.

+The property `enabled` can be set to false to disable the whole command hook, including registering
+the command with the command registry.

 It has `testing` set up as an alias, and can therefor also be called by using `/testing`.
 Be careful
 with aliases, as they can overwrite existing minecraft commands.